-Fun is not the F-Word for Preppers
+Fun: It’s NOT the F-Word for Preppers

 On social media, the arguments have become vicious.
 People are becoming even more stressed and anxious after logging into Facebook hoping to see cute puppy pictures.
 Instead, they’re watching their friends rip each other apart over differences of opinions.
 And these opinions?
 They’re only based on what little we get to see in the news.
 Oh – and to ice the chaos cupcake, that “information” is massaged to get the most emotional bang for its buck or to manipulate us into hating, loving, or begging for gun control.

-Keep in mind that our economy is also teetering on the brink of disaster, our water supplies are tainted, and our food is doused with cancer-causing chemicals.
+And, of course, our economy is also teetering on the brink of disaster, our water supplies are tainted, and our food is doused with cancer-causing chemicals.

 The outlook is not very good in America right now.
+We’re heading to hell on a greasy slide.

 We shouldn’t be having fun.
 We should be relentlessly preparing, shooting at targets, and getting the bunker ready, right?
-There should be no humor, no laughter, and no pleasure if we mean business, right?
+There should be no humor, no laughter, and no pleasure if we mean business.
+Right?

 Fun is not the F-Word